-In the 2021 State of the U.S. Teacher Survey published this summer by research firm RAND and funded by the National Education Association and American Federation of Teachers, the statistics are alarming.
+The 2021 State of the U.S. Teacher Survey—published this summer by research firm RAND and funded by the National Education Association and American Federation of Teachers—reveals alarming statistics around teacher mental health.

 - More than 75 percent of teachers reported frequent job-related stress, compared to 40 percent of other working adults.

 - Even worse, 27 percent of teachers reported symptoms of depression, compared to 10 percent of other adults.

 - And, nearly 25 percent of teachers said that they were likely to leave their jobs by the end of the 2020–2021 school year, compared with one in six teachers who were likely to leave, on average, prior to the pandemic.

 In the WeAreTeachers survey that we conducted this summer, we found similar sentiments.